ChimeHQ/Neon/README.md

 // step 2: configure the client

-// produce a function that can map UTF16 code points to Point (Line, Offset) structs let locationToPoint = { Int -> Point? in ... }
+// produce a transformer function that can map UTF16 code point indexes to Point (Line, Offset) structs let transformer = { Int -> Point? in ... }

-let client = TreeSitterClient(language: language, locationToPoint: locationToPoint)
+let client = TreeSitterClient(language: language, transformer: transformer)

 // this function will be called with a minimal set of text ranges
 // that have become invalidated due to edits.
 These ranges